 I made an hour long presentation on WordPress CMS based website development at the WordCampUK 2009 conference.
-This focused on the development cycle of a WordPress CMS based website, from planning right through to go-live. you can view the slides below.
+This focused on the development cycle of a WordPress CMS based website, from planning right through to go-live.

 There is a couple of things I’d like to pick-up again briefly that doesn’t really come across from just viewing the presentation: